 In this paper I shall not attempt to explain why statistics-based probabilistic learning fails to match the abilities of brains to produce new ideas, or new elaborate theories, stories, jokes, poems, pictures, musical compositions, or creative excuses for behaviours likely to lead to punishment!
 Neither can such learning explain how a squirrel is able to work out a way to defeat a new "squirrel proof" bird-feeder.

-Recognition that a previously acquired abstract pattern with mathematical properties (e.g. impossibility or necessity of some combination of features) is applicable to a newly observed phenomenon is a very different process from extrapolating observed co-occurrences using statistical reasoning.
-(A varied collection of examples can be found here: http://www.cs.bham.ac.uk/research/projects/cogaff/misc/impossible.html)
+Moreover, reasoning from the fact that a previously acquired abstract pattern with mathematical properties (e.g. impossibility or necessity of some combination of features) is applicable to a newly observed phenomenon is a very different process from extrapolating observed co-occurrences using statistical reasoning.
+A varied collection of examples of perception and reasoning about impossibilities and necessary connections can be found in Sloman(impossible).
+Also in Euclid's Elements!